garrandall/popular-music-data/tracks/that-s-the-way-love-goes-janet-jackson.md

 Come closer, baby, closer
 Reach out and feel my body
 I'm gonna give you all my love
-Ooh, sugar don't you hurry
+Oh, sugar don't you hurry
 You've got me here all night
 Just close your eyes and hold on tight
 (That's the way, that's the way)
-Ooh, baby, don't stop, don't stop
+Oh, baby, don't stop, don't stop
 Go deeper, baby, deeper
 You feel so good I'm gonna cry
-Ooh, I'm gonna take your there
+Oh, I'm gonna take your there

 That's the way love goes, that's the way love goes